Santiago Lange

-Santiago Raúl Lange (born September 22, 1961 in San Isidro, Argentina) is an Argentine Olympic sailor and a naval architect.
+Santiago Raúl Lange Roberti (born September 22, 1961 in San Isidro, Argentina) is an Argentine Olympic sailor and a naval architect.

 Sailing career

-He studied Naval Architecture at Southampton Collage of Higher Education (now known as Solent University) he did a degree in yacht design.
+He studied Naval Architecture at Southampton College of Higher Education (now known as Solent University) he did a degree in yacht design.
 He went on to work for Argentina designer German Frers for a couple of years before concentrating on competitive sailing.

 Olympics

-Representing Argentina over 32 years period he competed seven times in the Summer Olympics winning a gold and two bronze medals.
+Representing Argentina over a 32-year period, he competed seven times in the Summer Olympics, winning a gold and two bronze medals.

 He qualified to represent Argentina at the 2020 Summer Olympics.
 He was one of Argentina's flag bearers for the opening ceremony at the 2020 Olympic Games.

 World Championships

-He is a 4 time World Champion, with 3 Snipe World Championships (1985, 1993 and 1995) and 1 Tornado World Championship (2004), twice runner-up in 1987 (Snipe) and 2006 (Tornado), and 3 times third place in 1979 (Cadet), 2003 (Tornado) and 2018 (Nacra 17).
+He is a four-time World Champion, with 3 Snipe World Championships (1985, 1993 and 1995) and 1 Tornado World Championship (2004), twice runner-up in 1987 (Snipe) and 2006 (Tornado), and three times third place in 1979 (Cadet), 2003 (Tornado) and 2018 (Nacra 17).